Pharmaceutical Affairs Act

 Article 26

-The term "instructions" as used in this Act shall refer to the instruction sheets accompanied with pharmaceuticals or medical devices.
+The term “use instructions,” as used in this Act, shall refer to the instruction sheets accompanied by drugs or medical devices.

 Chapter II Management of Pharmaceutical Firms